 Starting with the FA Cup final in 1901, the “cockerel” (Harry Hotspur) became the new symbol of Tottenham Hotspur.
 In 1909, the former player William James made a bronze model of a cockerel standing on a ball, settled on the top of the West Stand.

 Between 1956 and 2006, the Spurs used the coat of arms, where the objects, showing any attachment to this locality, were depicted.
-Lions, leaning on a shield, were taken from the coat of arms of the Northumberland family.
+Lions, leaning on a shield, was taken from the coat of arms of the Northumberland family.
 They owned most of the Tottenham land, and Sir Henry Percy (Harry Hotspur) was a member of this family.
 Lions were carrying a shield with the inscription “THFC” (the abbreviation of the official name of the club).
 The mansion, owned by Bruce Castle, was located 400 yards from the stadium.
 Now it is a museum.
 In the upper right, we can see seven elm trees, growing in the London grove of Page Green.
 Historians assume that these plants point to the place where the witches were burnt.
 Also, there is a Latin saying “Audere Est Facere” written on the coat of arms.

 In 1983, the emblem of Tottenham Hotspur was simplified.
 The cock, the lions, holding a shield, and the ribbon with a motto remained the same.
 In this form, the emblem lasted until 2006.

 In 2006, the old Tottenham Hotspur logo gave way to a new symbol of the club.
 Talented designers created a new stylish image of the cock on the ball.
-Also the inscription Tottenham Hotspur was added under it.
+Also, the inscription Tottenham Hotspur was added under it.

 In the years 1882-1884, Tottenham Hotspur players’ T-shirts featured a red “H” capital letter.
 And only after 39 years, the club first used the famous logo with a rooster, which became its key symbol.